ceanwang/hfcNastran95/README.md

 ## hfcNastran95
-Pre/Post processor for Nastran95 within FreeCAD.
+hfcNastran95 is a FreeCAD workbench for Pre/Post processoring for Nastran95.

 [Nastran95](http://github.com/nasa/NASTRAN-95) is the open source 1995 version of the NASA Structural Analysis program.